NateKibanoff/CS130-Final-Project/README.md

 1. Windows 10
 2. Has flex and bison installed
+3. Core i3
+4. If all else fails, use the latest device

 ## How to recompile and run programs from source codes
 *Lexical analyzer program*